adiliqbl/RxBus/README.md

 fun consumeEvent(event : ConsumerEvent) {}
 ```

 3. Consuming events via observerables.
-Once any class registers, all of its methods with @Consume are used to invoke event when onNext() of Relay is called.
+Once any class registers, all of its methods with @Consume are used to invoke event when onNext() of Relay is called.<br>
 to register
 ```kotlin
 RxBus.register(this)